Skip to content

 Compute depolarization ratio (`DPOL` = `XPOL`/`CPOL`) from attenuated backscatter signals.

-This function derives the depolarization ratio from cross-polarized (`XPOL`) and
+This function derives the depol. ratio from cross-polarized (`XPOL`) and co-polarized (`CPOL`) attenuated backscatter signals.

-are masked, by default with a vertical margin on 300 meters above elevation to remove
+Signals below the surface are masked, by default with a vertical margin on 300 meters above elevation to remove potential surface return.

-potencial surface retrun.
-Also, signals are smoothed (or "cleaned") with a rolling mean,
+Also, signals are smoothed (or "cleaned") with a rolling mean, and near-zero divisions are suppressed and set to NaN instead.

 Args: